 Identifying inefficiencies in production and resource efficiency helps businesses to figure out training needs, improve labor utilization, and balance workloads.

-Now you know what a manufacturing dashboard is and how it works, what key performance indicator (KPI) will you look for in your dashboard?
+Now you know what a manufacturing quality dashboard is and how it works, what key performance indicator (KPI) will you look for in your dashboard?